 - If you’ll be staying overnight, you may wish to bring pajamas, slippers, toiletries and physical or mobility aids, such as eyeglasses, hearing aids and canes.
 Please label your personal items.

-- If you are preparing to give birth at Women's Hospital or the BirthPlace at Alamance Regional, review our "What to Pack" checklist.
+- If you are preparing to give birth at the Women's & Children's Center at Moses Cone or Alamance Regional, please review our "What to Pack" checklist.

 If you’re under 18, you must bring a parent or guardian to sign consent forms.

 Leave all jewelry, valuables and unnecessary personal possessions at home.
 All tobacco products and weapons are prohibited on hospital property.

 Ask a friend or family member to drive you home from the hospital and stay with you or check on you at your home for a few days.
 If you’re unable to make arrangements for transportation, or you’re unsure you’ll get the care you need at home, talk with your nurse.